StevenBlack/vocab/readme.md

 Giving one's name to a book, a record or an organization.
 Lolita is the eponymous character of Vladimir Nabokov's Lolita.
 The word is frequently used in record reviews to refer to a hit single whose title is the same as the album on which it appears.
-Pronounced EH-PONN-AH-MUSS.

 ### equable
 Uniform; not differing.
 In an equable distribution, everyone gets the same amount.
 Why not say equitable?
 Because equitable implies fairness.
 The distribution might be equal, but it might not be fair.
-Pronounced EHK-WA-BULL.

 ### equivocal